Skip to main content

 Technology requirements may change, and faculty may have specific requirements for specific courses.
 Please review recommendations in the course listing before you enroll, and reach out to the professor if you have questions.
 JCCC may also have resources to assist students in gaining access to appropriate technology—visit the Student Basic Needs Center.

 Yes.
 The content and learning objectives are exactly the same regardless of how the course is delivered.
-You should receive the same opportunity for a high-quality education through an online hybrid course as you would in a traditional version of the same course on campus.
+You should receive the same opportunity for a high-quality education through an online/remote course as you would in a traditional version of the same course on campus.

-Beginning in Fall 2020, all faculty who teach in the JCCC Paralegal program have completed specific training on the online learning management system (Canvas).
-Paralegal faculty who teach core, required courses in the online hybrid format have completed additional training specific to using virtual conferencing applications in those courses.
-As you will not be attending a physical class session on campus, an online hybrid course will also require more from you as a student to engage with the material, the instructor, and other students.
+All faculty who teach in the JCCC Paralegal program have completed specific training on the online learning management system (Canvas).
+Paralegal faculty who teach in the online hybrid format have completed additional training specific to using virtual conferencing applications in those courses.
+As you will not be attending a physical class session on campus, online hybrid and online courses will require more from you as a student to engage with the material, the instructor, and other students.

 An online course is taught completely online and does not require synchronous (real-time) interaction with faculty.
 An online course might include some synchronous interaction with faculty, but in the Paralegal program, those optional sessions are recorded and shared with you to review at your convenience.
 Online courses are designed to provide the ultimate in flexibility: you are not required to commit to a specific meetings schedule and can complete your work remotely.